eth-cscs/SpFFT/docs/source/installation.rst

 Requirements
 ------------
-- C++ Compiler with C++11 support
+* C++ Compiler with C++11 support.
+Supported compilers are:

+  * GCC 6 and later
+  * Clang 5 and later
+  * ICC 18.0 and later

-- CMake version 3.11 or greater
+- CMake 3.11 and later
 - Library providing a FFTW 3.x interface (FFTW3 or Intel MKL)
 - For multi-threading: OpenMP support by the compiler
-- For GPU support: CUDA or ROCm
+- For compilation with GPU support:

+  * CUDA 9.0 and later for Nvidia hardware
+  * ROCm 2.6 and later for AMD hardware

 Build
 -----